 The sounds of the silence were deafening…

-On the last few days of 2017, My Favourite Weirdo (MFW) and I went winter camping.
+On the last few days of 2017, I went winter camping.
 It was an epic way to sign off 2017 and welcome in a new year with a fresh start.
-The morning departure was early, frosty and cold.
-We were on the road and travelling before the sun decided to wake up and shine her rays.
+The morning departure was early, frosty and cold; being on the road and travelling before the sun decided to wake up and shine her rays.
 The roads were slick and dusted with snow from a winter storm the night before.
-As we headed further North, the light dusting of snow on the roads turned into packed snow and ice.
-Our journey was slow, but beautiful as we took in the bright white snow on the trees and the sunlight dancing off of the ice crystals creating a surrealness that was breathtaking.
-After parking the car, and gearing up with our backpacks and snowshoes, we set off on a cold, but stunning 4 km snowshoe hike in to our chosen camping area.
+Heading further North, the light dusting of snow on the roads turned into packed snow and ice.
+The journey was slow, but beautiful, taking in the bright white snow on the trees and the sunlight dancing off of the ice crystals creating a surrealness that was breathtaking.
+After parking the car, and gearing up with backpacks and snowshoes, we set off on a cold, but stunning 4 km snowshoe hike in to our chosen camping area.
 The majority of the hike in was on a trail freshly covered with snow, however, the final 30 minutes of our snowshoe involved creating a fresh trail across a frozen lake.
 I remember feeling overwhelmed by the surroundings.
 The frozen lake was supporting several feet of fresh snow, the sun was shining high in the sky and brightly reflecting off of the snow creating a disco ball effect in the valley enclosed by towering mountains.

 I’m claustrophobic.
 There were many different ways I attempted to write that, but decided to just be blunt.
 It’s the truth.
 The thought of being stuck in an elevator provokes bouts of anxiety.
 I could not even fathom going “caving” or, as I saw on ‘Wentworth,’ crawling through the ducting.
 The thought of these are panic-inducing let alone actually carrying them out, that thought makes my palms sweat.
 At some point during my night’s sleep, I woke up and I was uncomfortable.
 I was actually too hot, which is not that surprising given all of my layers, and my mummy bag was too constricting and did I mention the tent was squishy?
-Thankfully MFW was also awake, because I needed out of the tent and in a hurry.
-I felt the panic rising in my chest, I fought to keep it at bay, as MFW got out of his sleeping back and unzipped the tent.
-He was all that stood between me and the outside.
-I was already out of my sleeping back and peeling off one of my 3 pairs of socks.
+I needed out of the tent and in a hurry.
+I felt the panic rising in my chest, I fought to keep it at bay, as I got out of my sleeping bag and unzipped the tent.
 I was quite literally outside as soon as I heard the first sounds of the zipper opening.